A merchant cash advance is the provision of a set amount of funds, determined by your existing credit/debit card payments.

 This % is the most important number in determining if this type of advance is right for your business.
 The withholding % ranges from 4% – 30% of your daily sales, and would vary depending on a variety of factors, including the amount of the cash advance, daily credit/debit card sales, type of company, industry, etc.

 NOTE: The withholding % should not be confused with an interest rate.
-It is the amount of your daily sales that gets collected and put towards paying your loan.
+It is the number of your daily sales that gets collected and put towards paying your loan.
 It has nothing to do with your cost of capital.

 The way a factor rate is calculated is as a multiplier of the amount you receive.
 The Factor rate will typically fall between 1.18 – 1.48.